AYURVEDIC TRAVEL TIPS

 Travel is an amazing thing - new places, people and adventures can bring about such personal growth on so many levels.
-However it can also unsettle the body's natural rhythms and flow, which for some, can cause a series of unpleasant symptoms such as fatigue, irritable bowel, fevers, skin conditions, lowered immunity alongside many others.
+However it can also unsettle the body's natural rhythms and flow, which for some, can cause a series of unpleasant symptoms such as fatigue, irritable bowel, fevers, skin conditions, lowered immunity - to name a few.

-1. Keep up the warm water.
 Warm, pre-boiled water is a miraculous liquid.
 It soothes the gastrointestinal tract and helps to alleviate conditions such as constipation and dry skin.
 Flying in particular can dehydrate the body severely, so when the flight attendant comes to offer you a drink, go for the warm water to help soothe and hydrate your body.
-You will thank us later.
+You will thank me later.

 If you are about to head off on a journey, I wish you all the very best.
 May you learn a lot, be present throughout and find the joy always.